BizzAppDev-Systems/timesheet/hr_timesheet_sheet_attendance/readme/USAGE.md

 - 'Total Attendance' is total working time based on your attendance

-- 'Difference' is the difference betwwen total attandance time and working time (sum(attendace-time) - sum(unit amount in timessheet lines))
+- 'Difference' is the difference between total attendance time and working time (sum(attendace-time) - sum(unit amount in timessheet lines))